 - I view challenges as opportunities for growth!

-When we think of positive affirmations, we often imagine reciting statements like these in front of a mirror—and that doesn’t exactly sound like something that would excite or inspire most children.
+When we think of positive affirmations, we often imagine reciting statements like these in front of a mirror.
+That doesn’t exactly sound like something that would excite or inspire most children.
 Luckily, there are tons of creative and fun ways to incorporate positive affirmations into your classroom.

 Let’s look at a few ways you can fuel your students’ confidence with positive affirmations!